katefengx/power-outage-prediction/_site/README.md

 We found that there is a negative relationship between year and energy consumption, with the number of major outages peaking in 2001 before slowly decreasing.

 ## Interesting Aggregates
 To further investigate the sales across climate regions, we created a pivot table.
 We grouped our first pivot table by the column, `CLIMATE.REGION`, and used the `mean()` function to determine the average `TOTAL.SALES` across the months.
 This allowed us to identify patterns in energy consumption based on climate regions over time.
+In general, the Southwest has less total energy consumption throughout the year.
 Below are a few months of the pivot table.

 | MONTH       | January     | May         | August      | December    |
 | **CLIMATE.REGION** |             |             |             |             |